-- Self-funded students from countries which are non-EEA to pay 50% of their course fees, or 100% if their fees are £4,000 or less before a Certificate of Acceptance for Studies is forwarded to the applicant for visa purposes.
+- Self-funded overseas and non-settled status students from the EU are to pay 50% of their annual tuition fees before a Certificate of Acceptance for Studies (CAS) is forwarded to the applicant for visa purposes.

 - 50% of fees are due before registration on the course.